elguennouni-dev/mirat/README.md

     WarithRelation: An interface implemented by enums (Usol, Forou, Ikhwa, etc.) that define relationships.

-    DistributionResult: A data object containing the results: a list of Share objects, excluded heirs, and the net estate value.
+    DistributionResult: A data object containing the results: a list of Share objects

-    Share: A data object representing a single heir's final share, including their fraction and monetary amount.

-    Fraction: A helper class for accurate fractional arithmetic.

-Contributing

-Contributions are welcome!
-Whether you want to fix a bug, add a new feature, or improve the documentation, please feel free to open an issue or submit